applied-geodesy/jag3d/README.md

 Support and Installation
 ------------------------
 JAG3D is a portable least-squares software package - no need to install or uninstall.
-Just [download the lates version](https://github.com/loesler/applied-geodesy/releases/latest), unpack and run.
+Just [download the latest version](https://github.com/loesler/applied-geodesy/releases/latest), unpack and run.
 The JAG3D manual is organized by a [Wiki](https://software.applied-geodesy.org/wiki/).
 Moreover, a [support forum](https://software.applied-geodesy.org/forum/) is available for technical support.